karthigeyanrgs/karthigeyanrgs.github.io/_pages/about.md

   ## **Principles**

   - I don't smoke or drink alcohol
-  - I am a vegetarian (_tried to be a vegan but cheese is sometimes irresistible_!)
+  - I am a vegetarian
   - I don't cuss both online or offline
   - I'm punctual and value others' time
   - I reflect on the consequence of every one of my actions

-  I'm not against anyone having conflicting principles and wouldn't enforce my principles on others.
-Everyone is entitled to their own opinions and their hygiene care.

   ## **Case Scenarios**